chef/chef-web-docs/content/platform_overview.md

 Periodically, Chef Infra Client contacts the Chef Infra Server to retrieve the latest cookbooks.
-If (and only if) the current state of the node doesn't conform to what the cookbook says it should be, Chef Infra Client executes the cookbook instructions.
+If (and only if) the current state of the node does not conform to what the cookbook says it should be, Chef Infra Client executes the cookbook instructions.
 This iterative process ensures that the network as a whole converges to the state envisioned by business policy.